dogweather/forkful/content/en/python/dates-and-times/comparing-two-dates.md

 weight: 27
 ---

-## What & Why?

-Comparing two dates means checking which one comes first or how far apart they are in time.
-Programmers do it to schedule events, measure time spans, and organize info chronologically.

 ## How to:
 In Python, you can use the `datetime` module to compare dates.
 Here's how:

 ```Python